 When you’re facing a tough financial situation, it’s common to look for any solution for getting your finances back in order.
-For example, if you’re suddenly facing a large amount of debt, it may be tempting to dip into your retirement fund to get yourself out of debt.
+For example, if you’re suddenly facing a large amount of back taxes, it may be tempting to dip into your retirement fund to get yourself out of due back taxes.
 If you decide to take money out of your retirement fund early, you may face an audit in your future.

 Taking money out of an IRA or 401(k) before you are actually retired is another common audit trigger.
 The reason that this can result in an audit is that people who dip into their retirement fund typically make mistakes on their tax return related to this money.
 Auditing for this issue is more about the IRS making sure that it gets the money that it’s owed than it is about preventing fraud.

 The mistake that many taxpayers make when dipping into their retirement fund is failing to pay the early withdrawal penalty.
 If you take retirement money early and are 59.5 years old or younger, you must pay a 10 percent penalty.
 If you’re older than this and take a withdrawal, you won’t need to pay a penalty, but income taxes will usually apply to the money you withdrew.
 There are certain situations where the early withdrawal penalty will not apply:

 While every taxpayer can find themselves facing an audit, IRS audits are much more common for those who work as freelancers or sole proprietors.
 The reason for this is that freelance workers and sole proprietors have access to a variety of deductions, and as we’ve discussed, the more deductions that you take, the likelier an audit.
 Sole proprietors and freelancers can take deductions for the following issues, among others: